 Recruiters and talent agencies can access all these efficiency-boosting advantages and far more when tapping into cutting-edge, industry-leading cloud technologies, such as Sage Business Cloud People.
 When partnering with Sage, executives build a cloud-based platform that unifies front and back ends, bringing departments, operations and people together.
 Your recruitment processes become smarter and project management becomes simpler, enabling more stable business growth.

 Core to this offering are cost-conscious solutions that grow as you scale.
 An IT environment and organizational infrastructure that are centrally upgraded for maintenance and security give business owners the new power to maximize services, develop the client base and revitalize processes for the digital age.

 The cloud has many silver linings

 Many organizations are still experiencing far-reaching problems that stem from silo working, despite our awareness of the damage being done.
-For Koreo’s founder and director Rachel Whale, this says a lot about our approach to combatting solmization, ad makes an indisputable case for the need for wholescale change.
+For Koreo’s founder and director Rachel Whale, this says a lot about our approach to combating solmization, ad makes an indisputable case for the need for wholescale change.

 Cloud technology is this change.
 It represents the start to understanding organizations as “networks of people,” and is a cornerstone to nurturing talent through collaboration at every level.